Afro-Dominicans (Dominica): History

 Because of their large quantity and poor treatment, the number of Maroons and runaway slaves increased through time.
 These ex-slaves were armed and led a rebellion against the British in 1785 and 1786.
 The rebellion was not successful and the leaders were imprisoned or executed.
 The conflicts between the Maroons and the British reoccurred several times, persisting until 1815.

 In 1831, though slavery continued, the Brown's Act conferred political and social rights to free Afro-Dominicans.
 In 1832, three coloured men were elected to the House Dominican legislative Assembly.
 On August 1, 1834, the Abolition of Slavery, passed by the British Parliament a year earlier, was put into effect in Dominica.
 In 1838 there was a coloured majority in the chamber.
 Dominica became the first British colony in the Caribbean with a legislature controlled by coloured people.
 Moreover, most coloured legislators were small land holders or merchants whose economic and social views were opposed to the interests of wealthy English landowners.
 The English landowners lobbied for more direct British control, while the coloured lawmakers advocated for laws to promote the welfare of the former slaves.
 The differing interests caused an increase in internal political instability resulting in clashes between ex-slaves and settlers.
 In 1844, freed slaves, joining with the Kalinago people, rebelled against their former owners.

 In 1865, the British colonial authority replaced the elected assembly, composed of half elected and half appointed members.
 In 1871, Dominica became part of the Leeward Islands and the power of the African population declined.
 In 1896, the colonial government was restored and restricted the political rights of the African population.
 Development aid, offered as compensation for disenfranchisement, proved to have negligible effects.

 Demography

 According to Dominica's 2001 Census, people of African descent make up 86.8% of the population, while people of mixed race make up 8.9%.
 In total, the Afro-Dominicans are 95.7% of the population.
-Most Dominicans speak English, although there are some communities that speak Creole French and the Kokoy dialect which is a mix of English Creole and Dominican Creole French.
+Most Dominicans speak English, although there are some communities that speak Creole French and Kokoy which is a mix of Antiguan and Barbudan Creole and Dominican Creole French.
 The Kokoy dialect arrived in Dominica in the 19th century, with immigrants from Antigua and Montserrat.
 The Dominican population is mostly Catholic with a Protestant minority.